East Palo Alto Residents Await Results of City Council Election

 Maria Nava, 59, spent an hour and a half in line to cast her ballot Tuesday afternoon.
 Despite the long line, Nava, who has lived in the city for 17 years, said “It was worth the wait.”

 Mark Dinan is among the candidates vying for a seat at the East Palo Alto City Council on Nov.
 5, 2024.
-(Michaela Herbst reporting for The Mercury News)
+(Michaela Herbst/Peninsula Press)

 Webster Lincoln is on of the candidates running for a seat in the East Palo Alto City Council on Nov.
 5, 2024.
-(Michaela Herbst reporting for The Mercury News)
+(Michaela Herbst/Peninsula Press)

 Dinan, who is third in the race as of Wednesday, voted in person Tuesday morning and canvassed outside the polling station late into the evening.